-- Only one application submission per legal and taxable address will be considered.
+- Only one application submission per legal and taxable property address will be considered.

-- Submission of an incomplete and/or inaccurate, application may disqualify a property from being awarded funding.
+- Submission of an incomplete and/or inaccurate application may disqualify an applicant from being awarded funding.
 Please check your application for completeness and accuracy before submitting.

 - Review the Application Deadlines written below.
 No applications will be accepted after the deadline.

-- Applications must be submitted through this online application portal
+- Applications must be submitted through the online application portal

 Applications will only be accepted electronically through the online application portal.
-One application per legal property address will be accepted.
+One application per business entity will be accepted.

 Applications will be accepted and reviewed on a first-come, first-served basis.
 Submission of an incomplete or inaccurate application may result in ineligibility.
 If you have any questions regarding this grant opportunity, please email ECD@Laurel.md.us